 Clean Makeup Is Expensive | Clean Makeup brands often dwell on the higher end of the price spectrum.
 Many clean beauty brands are priced at prestige or luxury levels.
 Even clean brands at the drugstore tend to skew on the higher end of the “affordable” price spectrum.

-Final Thoughts on the 10 Clean Makeup Brands I want to Try in 2020
+Final Thoughts on the 10 Bomb Clean Makeup Brands I want to Try in 2020

-All-in-all, I love seeing so many clean makeup brands thriving in the beauty space.
+All-in-all, I love seeing so many bomb clean makeup brands thriving in the beauty space.
 It is important to think about the personal care and beauty products we apply to our faces.
-Not only are many clean makeup brands founded by badass entrepreneurs, but by supporting these clean indie makeup brands we are provided with a chance to reshape what we expect from brands.
+Many clean makeup brands founded by badass entrepreneurs.
+By supporting these clean indie makeup brands we are given a chance to reshape what we expect from brands.

 Unlike the non-clean makeup brands that I’ve accumulated over the years, I want to be more conscious of the clean products that I buy.
-Realistically, I need to cut down on the size of my makeup collection before I can comfortably purchase from all of these clean makeup brands.
+In fact, transitioning to clean skincare is huge focus for me in 2020.
+However, I need to cut down on the size of my makeup collection before I comfortably purchase from all of these clean makeup brands this year.